 Of all the email subject line tips that we have listed, this is the one that we use most frequently.
 When a subject line conveys a sense of urgency, you give subscribers a compelling reason to open the email right away.

-According to the sales and marketing research and advisory firm TOPO, prospects open less than 24% of sales emails.
-Therefore, on average, three out of four emails never get opened.
+Therefore, on average, two out of three emails never get opened.
 Email subject line strength can be the difference between an email being read or being deleted.
 It pays to know key tactics to enhancing engagement.

 If you’d like help creating or managing your email marketing program, contact us at (518) 392-0846 or email [email protected].
-Learn more about our email marketing services by visiting this page of our website.
+Learn more about our email marketing services by visiting the Email Marketing Services page of our website.